 POLKA THEATRE

 Your Name:

 Your Position:

-Child's Name
+Child's Name:

 Child's Address:

 Parents'/Carers' Name and Address:

 Child's Date of Birth:

 Date and Time of any Incident:

-Date and Time of any incluent.

 Nature of Incident/Your Observations:

-Nature of Incident/ Your Observations:

-Free addres Mille and the Child Calid and Mille ad Mark Calid

-Exactly What the Child Said and What You Said

-(Record actual details.
+Exactly What the Child Said and What You Said (Record actual details.
 Continue on separate sheet if necessary)

 Action Taken so far

 External Agencies Contacted (Date & Time)

 POLICE If yes - which:

 Yes/No Name and Contact Number:

 Details of Advice Received:

 SOCIAL SERVICES If yes - which:

 Yes/No Name and Contact Number :

 Details of Advice Received:

 LOCAL AUTHORITY If yes - which:

 Yes/No Name and Contact Number:

 Details of Advice Received:

 Other (e.g. NSPCC) Which:

 Name and Contact Number:

 Details of Advice Received:

 Signature:

 Print Name:

 Date: